 Here is a rough timeline of my career to date, which covers academia, business, family and politics.

-In 2009, I had a coffee with my neighbour and councillor Kathy Sheldrake, who convinced me we needed more young, enthusiastic, future-focused people on the council.
+- In 2009, I had a coffee with a Councillor who convinced me we needed more young, enthusiastic, future-focused people on the council.
 She encouraged me to put my name forward at the next elections.

-In 2013, I stood for council and the Health Board and was elected to both.
-Councillors also elected me as Deputy Mayor, a position I have held since.
-That year, I also sold my recruitment business to focus on local issues and local community work.
+- In 2013, I stood for council and the Health Board and was elected to both.
+Councillors also elected me as Deputy Mayor.
+That year, I sold my recruitment business to focus on local issues and local community work.

 - I was elected Mayor of Gisborne in 2019.